Regional Deduction Rules in the Canary Islands

 Discover how Xolo can simplify your tax planning and maximize your deductions.
 Explore Xolo today and take the first step towards smarter financial management!

-For investment in primary residence
+For investment in the main residence

-5% if the general base is under 25,000€ and 3.5% if the general base is equal to or greater than 25,500 euros and less than 45,500 euros.
+You can apply a 5% deduction if the general base is under 26,035€ and 3.5% if the general base is between 26,035 and 46,455€.

 The maximum base of the deduction will be 6,000 euros per year per taxpayer.